Skill Sheet: What You Will Learn Here

 - The pros and cons of fundamental analysis

 One of the meanings of 'fundamental' is the 'basic or most important aspect on which other things depend'.
 'Analysis', as you know, is the process of studying or examining something in an organised manner.
 'Fundamental analysis' in the world of finance or investments means 'analysis of the financial health of a business, the competition and the industry it belongs to and its macro-economic environment'.
+This involves an in-depth financial statement analysis.

 It’s not rocket science